mhmunem/Grocery-Comparison-App/README.md

 However, to run the entire stack (client, server, and pgadmin) in parallel run `sudo docker compose up`.
 To automatically restart the containers in case of any changes use `--watch`.
 E.g. `sudo docker compose up --watch`.

-NOTE: On Windows `sudo` is not required.
+On Windows `sudo` is not required.

 ## Running Tests